 Born in Wasco, North Carolina, on January 4th, 1935, Floyd Patterson (55-8, 40 KO’s) was a light heavyweight-cruiserweight who competed with the Heavyweight division winning the Championship of the World on two occasions.

 The former Olympic middleweight king who won his crown at the Helsinki Games in 1952 became the youngest professional ever to gain the top rung of the ladder.
-He is a fast moving, clever heavyweight with a snappy punch, though his blows lack the steam of those Louis, Marciano and Dempsey could deliver.
+He is a fast-moving, clever heavyweight with a snappy punch, though his blows lack the steam of those Louis, Marciano and Dempsey could deliver.

-Patterson had his ups and downs in his career, In the Eastern Golden Gloves tourney he won a decision over Mike Zecca of the U.S Marines in the elimination.
+Floyd Patterson had his ups and downs in his career, In the Eastern Golden Gloves tourney, he won a decision over Mike Zecca of the U.S Marines in the elimination.
 The next night he lay flat on his back after being put to sleep in the quarter-finals by Charley Williams of Buffalo.

 He made his professional start after returning from his successful trip to Helsinki.
-His most important bouts prior to winning from Archie Moore, were those with Joey Maxim, in which the latter won an unpopular decision, the lone loss suffered by Patterson; his knockouts of Jimmy Slade and Wille Troy; and his twelve rounds victory over Jackson.
+His most important bouts prior to winning from Archie Moore, were those with Joey Maxim, in which the latter won an unpopular decision, the lone loss suffered by Floyd Patterson; his knockouts of Jimmy Slade and Wille Troy; and his twelve rounds victory over Jackson.

-Floyd Patterson, who on August 30 1956, at 21 years, 10 months and 26 days became the youngest world heavyweight title champion, successor to the throne left vacant by Marciano by knocking out Archie Moore.
+Floyd Patterson, who on August 30 1956, at 21 years, 10 months and 26 days became the youngest world heavyweight title champion, the successor to the throne left vacant by Marciano by knocking out Archie Moore.

 In the fight with Moore, the panther-like son of a Brooklyn sanitation truck driver disposed of his opponent in 2:27 of the fifth round before a roaring gathering in the Chicago Stadium.

 As Moore wobbled, Patterson finished him off with another powerful left, sinking him to his haunches.
-Moore started to pull himself up, and just as he was getting to this feet, Sikora had completed the count.
+Moore started to pull himself up, and just as he was getting to his feet, Sikora had completed the count.

 The attendance was 14,000, with gross receipts of only $228,145-far from the figures Joe Louis’ bouts registered.

-In that contest, Patterson accomplished what had been expected.
-The 14,458 persons who paid $156,936 to see the affair witnessed a bout in which the defending title holder was never in danger.
+In that contest, Floyd Patterson accomplished what had been expected.
+The 14,458 persons who paid $156,936 to see the affair witnessed a bout in which the defending titleholder was never in danger.
 Referee Ruby Goldstein halted it one minute and fifty-two seconds of the tenth round after a smashing left and right to the jaw had placed Jackson at the mercy of his opponent.
 Many protested the referee’s action, but he was justified.

 Jackson was dropped in the first round as the bell sounded; went down for a count of two in the second, though the knockdown timer continued to toll of six; and was floored again in the ninth for a count of four,